So, you’re finally getting a chance to visit Germany.

 - Phonetics are often boring and hard to understand.
 If you’re aware of what phonetics look like in English, you’re in for an even more complicated surprise in German.
 Check out this sentence with the phonetics included: Haben Sie Zimmer im Erdgeschoss?
 (Do you have any bedrooms on the ground floor?) [ˈha:bən zi: ˈtsɪmɐ ɪm ˈe:ɐ̯tgəʃɔs] It’s almost like a different language in itself.
 For this reason, you may understandably prefer to rely on audio examples.

 - Since listening is a huge part of communicating in German, your learning advances quicker with audio.
 People typically learn languages faster when they start listening and speaking earlier, as opposed to only taking tests, reading and learning grammar.
 With FluentU, you can make audio a regular part of your language learning at any level.
-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

-- You can even use it to communicate with people while on your travels, having them listen to the audio.
+- You can even use an audio dictionary to communicate with people while on your travels, having them listen to the audio.
 This is a last ditch effort, but sometimes you’ll find yourself in a travel situation where the other person simply can’t understand the word you’re trying to pronounce.
 In this case, you can take out the audio dictionary, look up the word and play it for the other person.

 7 German Audio Dictionaries That Are Yours for the Taking

 The Dict.cc website is a valuable tool that you can bring up on your smartphone, tablet or computer.
 It supports a wide range of languages, but we linked directly to the German dictionary for a quicker process.
 Type in a German or English word in the top search bar to see the results.
 It will provide translations, if you’re trying to also look up the meaning of a word, and find translations in German.